Khasawneh-Lab/PE_parameter_selection/README.md

 Full documentation, with examples, of the implementation of the functions is provided [here](http://firaskhasawneh.com/code.html).

+This material is based upon work supported by the National Science Foundation under grant numbers CMMI-1759823 and DMS1759824.

+Disclaimer: Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.